exasol/python-styleguide/styleguide/guides/issues.rst

 Like a good/bad book/website not only about the amount of the content rather on how well it is organized cross references and the quality and understandability of the text ...
 Whatever helps the reader links, media, external references.
-Still be preceise sweet spot ... life and humans stuff even gets maintained or it gets broken, broken tickets create more work than they do good. ruin vs level ground for building something new
+Still be precise sweet spot ... life and humans stuff even gets maintained or it gets broken, broken tickets create more work than they do good. ruin vs level ground for building something new